venanciomagalhaes/Fade-Router/README.md

 }
 ```

 If you have more than one dynamic parameter, simply provide the same number of parameters in the controller for reception.
+In your controller, use the $_REQUEST superglobal to retrieve the body of your request.
+ * This superglobal is processed during routing to enable thi

 ### Working with Named Routes